T-Norms Driven Loss Functions for Machine Learning: Experimental Results

-Table \ref{tab:manifold} also shows test accuracy when the parameter $\lambda$ of the SS parametric family is selected from the grid $\{-1.5, -1, 0, 1, 1.5\}$, where values of $\lambda \le 0$ move across strict t-norms (with $\lambda=0$ being the product t-norm), while values greater than $0$ move across nilpotent t-norms. (with $\lambda=1$ being the \L ukasiewicz t-norm).
-Strict t-norms seem to provide slightly better performances than nilpotent ones on supervised task for almost all the test set splits.
-However, this does not hold in learning tasks using manifold regularization and a limited number of supervisions, where nilpotent t-norms perform better.
-An explanation of this behaviour can be found in the different nature of the two constraints, i.e. the supervision constraint of Equation \ref{eq:supervision} and the manifold regularization constraint of Equation \ref{eq:manifold}.
-Indeed, while supervisions provide hard constraint that need to be strongly satisfied, manifold regularization is a general soft rule, which should allow exceptions.
-When the number of supervision is small and manifold regularization drives the learning process, the milder behaviour of nilpotent t-norms is better, as it more closely models the semantics of the prior knowledge.
-Finally, it is worth noticing that very strict t-norms (e.g. $\lambda = -1.5$ in the provided experiment) provide high standard deviations compared to other t-norms, especially in the manifold regularization setup.
-This shows the presence of a trade-off between the improved learning speed provided by strict t-norms and the instability due to their extremely non-linear behaviour.
+Table \ref{tab:manifold} also shows the test accuracy when the parameter $\lambda$ of the SS parametric family is selected from the grid $\{-1.5, -1, 0, 1, 1.5\}$, where values of $\lambda \le 0$ move across strict t-norms (with $\lambda=0$ being the product t-norm), and values greater than $0$ move across nilpotent t-norms (with $\lambda=1$ being the \L ukasiewicz t-norm).
+Strict t-norms seem to provide slightly better performances than nilpotent ones on supervised \ar{tasks} \ar{for the vast majority of the splits}.
+However, this does not hold \ar{in manifold regularization learning tasks} and a limited number of supervisions, where nilpotent t-norms perform better.
+An explanation of this behavior can be found in the different nature of the two constraints.
+Indeed, while supervisions provide hard \ar{constraints} that need to be strongly satisfied, manifold regularization is a general soft rule, which should allow exceptions.
+When the number of supervision is small and manifold regularization drives the learning process, the milder behavior of nilpotent t-norms \ar{performs} better, as it more closely models the semantics of the prior knowledge.
+Finally, it is worth noticing that very strict t-norms (e.g. $\lambda = -1.5$ in the \ar{considered} experiment) provide \ar{higher} standard deviations compared to other t-norms, especially in the manifold regularization setup. \ar{This provides some evidence} of a trade-off between the improved learning speed provided by strict t-norms and \ar{the introduced} training instability due to their extremely non-linear behavior.

-\paragraph{Competitive evaluation} Table~\ref{tab:competitors} compares the accuracy of the selected neural model (NN) trained only with supervised constraint against other two content-based classifiers, namely logistic regression (LR) and Naive Bayes (NB).
-These baseline classifiers have been compared against collective classification approaches using the citation network data: Iterative Classification Algorithm (ICA)~\citep{neville2000iterative} and Gibbs Sampling (GS)~\citep{lu2003link} applied on top of the output of the LR and NB content-based classifiers.
+\paragraph{Competitive Evaluation} Table~\ref{tab:competitors} compares the accuracy of the selected neural model (NN) trained only with the supervised constraint against other two content-based classifiers, namely logistic regression (LR) and Naive Bayes (NB).
+These baseline classifiers have been compared against collective classification approaches using the citation network data: Iterative Classification Algorithm (ICA)~\cite{neville2000iterative} and Gibbs Sampling (GS)~\cite{lu2003link} applied on top of the output of the LR and NB content-based classifiers.